Munia2319/BB-Attack/README.md

 ---

-This will:
+The script will:

-* Load and override the YAML config
+* Run the attack using your config and parameters
-* Initialize the model
+* Automatically evaluate the results (SSIM, LPIPS, fooling rate)
-* Run the STBA black-box attack
-* Save adversarial examples to `outputs/adversarial_images/`
+* Save everything to `outputs/adversarial_images/` and `outputs/eval/`

 Outputs: